wangjenn/london-cycling-analytics/README.md

 | `num_days`        | Number of days sampled                     | Integer   |
 | `avg_daily_trips` | Average daily trips (total_trips/num_days) | Float     |

+---

 ## ✨ Dashboards and Insights
 - Dashboards in html format available [here](https://github.com/wangjenn/london-cycling-analytics/tree/main/dashboards)
+- Dashboards overview:
+	- **Station Popularity**:
+   		- Top Stations by Total Traffic
+  		- Station Net Flow Analysis
+      		- Top Origin and Destination Stations
+   	- **Day of Week Usage**:
+   	  	- Daily Usage Patterns by Year
+   	  	- Weekly Pattern Analysis
+   	  	- Weekday vs. Weekend Ratio by Year

-### 🚴 Station Popularity
+### 🚴 Station Popularity Dashboards
 - Key Metrics:
-	1. **Total Traffic:** The sum of all trips starting and ending at each station
+	- **Total Traffic:** The sum of all trips starting and ending at each station
-	2. **Start vs. End Imbalance (Net flow):** The difference between trips starting and ending at each station
+	- **Start vs. End Imbalance (Net flow):** The difference between trips starting and ending at each station
+   	- **Station Net Flow**:
+   		- **Negative values**: more people **end** trips there (destinations) than **start** them (origins)
+ 		- **Positive values**: more people **start** trips there (origins) than **end** them (destinations)
+ 		- **Values close to zero** indicate balanced usage (people start and end trips in equal numbers)

-#### Top Stations by Total Traffic
+- **Top Stations by Total Traffic**
 ![Top 20 Most Popular Stations](https://i.imgur.com/1dDylpf.png)
 ![](https://i.imgur.com/CakXXgO.png)
-- **Preliminary Analysis**:
-	- The top stations by total traffic are predominantly located near major transit hubs, parks, and tourist attractions. *Hyde Park Corner, Waterloo Station*, and *The Borough* consistently rank among the busiest stations, suggesting these are key integration points with other transportation modes (e.g., subway stations).

-#### Station Net Flow Analysis
+- **Station Net Flow Analysis (Starts vs. Ends)**
- - **Negative values**: more people **end** trips there (destinations) than **start** them (origins).
- - **Positive values**: more people **start** trips there (origins) than **end** them (destinations).
- - **Values close to zero** indicate balanced usage (people start and end trips in equal numbers).
 ![Net Flow Analysis](https://i.imgur.com/2z3oVFg.png)

-- **Preliminary Analysis:**
-	- **Destination Stations (Negative Net Flow):** Stations like *Hop Exchange* and *Liverpool Street Station* have significantly more trips ending than starting, indicating they are primarily **destinations** rather than origins.
-	- **Origin Stations (Positive Net Flow):** Stations like *Hyde Park Corner* and *St. James's Park* have more trips **starting** than ending, suggesting they are popular starting points for trips (origins).
-	- **Balanced Stations:** Stations with net flow values close to zero have roughly equal numbers of trips starting and ending, indicating balanced usage patterns.

-#### Top Origin and Destination Stations
+- **Top Origin and Destination Stations**
-- Using **net flows** to identify top origin stations and top destination stations.
 ![Top 5 Origin and Destination Stations](https://i.imgur.com/3MYVFQf.png)

-- **Preliminary Analysis**:
+- **Preliminary Insights**:
+	- Destination Stations (Negative Net Flow): stations like Hop Exchange (-4,876) and Liverpool Street Station (-3,412) have significantly more trips ending than starting, indicating they are primarily destinations rather than origins.
+This makes sense as these areas have a high concentration of commercial and business offices.
+	- Origin Stations (Positive Net Flow): stations like Hyde Park Corner (+1,190) and St. James's Park (+985) have more trips starting than ending, suggesting they are popular starting points for trips.
+This makes sense as these areas have a high concentration of residential buildings.
+	- Balanced Stations: stations with net flow values close to zero have roughly equal numbers of trips starting and ending, indicating balanced usage patterns.
-	- The stark contrast between origin and destination stations suggests distinct usage patterns tied to commuting behaviors, with **residential areas** serving as origins and **commercial** or **business districts** serving as destinations.
+	- These analyses may be particularly valuable for bicycle rebalancing operations, as it identifies which stations may require more attention.
+Stations that are considered top **destination** stations may require additional resources to expand.
+The analyses suggest that distinct usage patterns are tied to commuting behaviors, with residential areas serving as origins and commercial or business districts serving as destinations.

-	- This information is particularly valuable for bicycle rebalancing operations, as it highlights which stations require more attention and will likely need more bicycles added throughout the day.
+---
 ### 🚴 Day of Week Usage Patterns
 - Daily use patterns to provide insights into how bicycle usage varies throughout the week and how these patterns have changed from 2021 to 2024.

-#### Daily and Weekly Usage Patterns by Year
+- **Daily and Weekly Usage Patterns by Year**
 ![Daily Usage By Year](https://i.imgur.com/pMUgQHX.png)
 ![Weekly Pattern Analysis](https://i.imgur.com/uzd0bXC.png)
 ![Weekday vs. Weekend Ratio](https://p.ipic.vip/z02sy4.png)

-**Preliminary Analysis**:
+- **Preliminary Insights**:
-- **Evolving Weekday-Weekend Patterns:** The relationship between weekday and weekend usage has changed significantly over the years, *consistent with lockdowns and return-to-office (RTO) policies*.
+	- **Evolving Weekday-Weekend Patterns:** The relationship between weekday and weekend usage has changed significantly over the years, *consistent with lockdowns and companies' return-to-office (RTO) policies*.
 	    - In **2021** (immediate post-lockdown): lower overall usage with less pronounced weekday/weekend differences, though weekend usage (particularly Sunday) was relatively strong compared to weekdays.
 	    - In **2022-2023**: steady growth in usage, with weekday usage became more dominant as commuting patterns and RTO policies resumed.
 	    - By **2024**: continuing growth with some normalization of weekday vs. weekend; balanced pattern emerged, though with weekdays still showing higher usage.
 	- **Midweek Usage:** Tuesday through Thursday typically show higher usage in more recent years, aligning with common hybrid work patterns.
 	- **Year-over-Year Growth:** average daily trips show a steady increase from 2021 to 2024, indicating growing popularity of cycling in London post-pandemic.
 	- **Weekend Recovery:** weekend usage has grown alongside weekday usage, suggesting increasing recreational and leisure cycling.
 	- **Weekday vs. Weekend Ratio**: weekday vs. weekend ratio stabilized around 1.4-1.5 in recent years, suggests that on average, for every 10 trips on weekends, there are approximately 14-15 trips on weekdays.
 The trend indicates a gradual return to pre-pandemic commuting patterns while maintaining stronger weekend recreational usage
+	- These trends provide ipmortant information about post-pandemic recovery and the establishment of new mobility patterns in London.

+---

-## ✨ Preliminary Key Findings and Recommendations
+## ✨ Key Findings and Recommendations

-- Combined together, these preliminary analyses suggest the following recommendations for bicycle infrastructure planning and operations:
+- Combined, these preliminary analyses suggest the following for bicycle infrastructure planning and operations:
-	1. **Rebalancing operations:** focus bicycle rebalancing efforts on the stations with extreme net flow values, particularly during peak commuting hours.
+	1. **Rebalance operations:** focus bicycle rebalancing efforts on the stations with extreme net flow values, particularly during peak commuting hours.
+Net flow imbalances (especially during rush hours) often lead to bikes piling up at some stations and running out at others-- addressing this helps avoid frustration and ensures availability.
-	2. **Station expansion:** consider adding capacity to the busiest stations identified in our traffic analysis, especially those that show consistent high usage.
-	3. **New Station Locations:** the popularity of stations near major transit hubs suggests that future expansions should prioritize integration with the broader transportation network.
+	3. **Station expansion:** consider adding capacity to the busiest stations identified, especially those that show consistent high usage.
+The popularity of stations near major transit hubs suggests that future expansions should prioritize integration with the broader transportation network (e.g, multi-modality) to enhance overall system utility.
+ 	5. **Weekday capacity:** continue to maintain adequate capacity and service levels for the busiest days (Tuesday-Thursday) as hybrid work trends continue.
-	4. **Weekend Service:** the growing weekend usage indicates a need for improved service levels on weekends, particularly around parks and recreational areas.
+	6. **Weekend Service:** the growing weekend usage indicates a potential need for improved service levels on weekends, particularly around parks and recreational areas.

-	5. **Weekday Capacity:** continue to maintain adequate capacity and service levels for Tuesday through Thursday, which continue to be the busiest days, consistent with hybrid company office policies.
+---

 ## ✨ Reproducibility